 - Existing private hydrants on adjacent properties shall not be considered available unless fire apparatus access roads extend between properties and emergency access easements are established.
 (OFC C104.1)

 - Fire hydrants shall be located at least 40 feet from the building(s) to be protected.
 (NFPA 24 7.2.3)

 - Access to fire hydrants shall not be obstructed; plan location of landscaping, plants and shrubs accordingly.
 Provide 3-foot clear space around the circumference of fire hydrants, which includes vegetation, fences, utility poles, bollards, and barricades.(OFC 507.5.4, 507.5.5)

 - Parking shall be prohibited within 10 feet of a fire hydrant.
 Where fire hydrants are subject to impact by a motor vehicle, approved protection shall be installed.
 (ORS 811.550(16), OFC 507.5.6)

 - Average spacing of hydrants is reduced by 150 feet for dead-end streets or roadways.
-(OFC Table C105.1)
+(OFC Table C102.1)

-- Hydrants shall be required on both sides of public streets whenever one or more of the following conditions exist (OFC Appendix C Table C105.1, C105.2 as amended by the City of Hillsboro HMC 11.28.010):
+- Hydrants shall be required on both sides of public streets with an average spacing of 500 feet on each side of the street and be arranged on an alternating basis whenever one or more of the following conditions exist (OFC Table C102.1, as amended by the City of Hillsboro HMC 11.28.010):